aaronsbrown/FPGA_8-Bit_SAP-1.5/docs/field_notes.md

 **Solution 1 (Workaround):** Added `initial counter_out = 0;` to force initialization.
 **Solution 2 (Adopted):** Switched to asynchronous reset (`always_ff @(posedge clk or posedge reset)`), ensuring reset activates at `T=0`.

+**REAL SOLUTION: Clock was initialized to 0 in testbench, so was never high when the reset signal was high.Therefore the synchronous reset never occured.

 ---

 ### ❌ Problem: Control signals / `control_word` becoming 'x'